 Votes withheld from nominees for directors, abstentions and broker non-votes will be counted for purposes of determining whether a quorum has been reached.
 Votes will be tabulated by an inspector of election appointed by the Board.
-Abstentions may be specified on all proposals.
+Abstentions may be specified on all proposals, except the election of directors.
 The following vote is needed in order for the various proposals to be adopted: